yuikns/doctorai/README.md

 2. Specifying `--verbose` option will print training process after each 10 mini-batches.

+3. You can specify how many GRU layers you want to use by using "--hidden\_dim\_size" option.
+For example "--hidden\_dim\_size \[400,200\]" will give you a two layer GRU where the lower layer uses a 400-dimensional hidden layer and the upper layer uses a 200-dimensional hidden layer.

-3. Additional options can be specified such as the size of the medical code representation, batch size, the number of epochs, etc. Detailed information can be accessed by `python doctorAI.py --help`
+4. Additional options can be specified such as the size of the embedding layer, batch size, the number of epochs, dropout rate, etc. Detailed information can be accessed by `python doctorAI.py --help`

 **STEP 4: Getting your results**